Written by Alexandria Sese, freshman, English, University of Illinois at Chicago

 However, not everybody chooses this path of growth.
 Some students choose to live off campus and still develop the same sense of responsibility that resident students have.
 There are non-resident students who choose to rent apartments while some choose to stay and live with their families.
 Although living with the folks seem like a step backward into achieving independence, even arrangements like this help commuters become more responsible while developing a strong sense of independence.

-“I have a room to myself,” Myrene Gallardo from Oakton Community College in Chicago explains.
+“I have a room to myself,” Myrene Gallardo from Oakton Community College in Chicago explained.
 “I don’t have to share my space with someone else.”
 Commuters like Gallardo are able to stay in a comfortable place to live while they face a big transition in their lives.
 Living with their parents also gives students a sense of security that would be hard to achieve if they lived away from their families.
 On top of that, families are able to save money and that is especially useful in today’s economy.

 Although living in a comfortable and secure home is good for commuters, there is still the matter of commuting.
 It’s not always fun and games for commuters who have to plan their lives around bus and train schedules.
 Rising gas prices also don’t help.
-And because commuters have to allot time for transportation, it takes a toll on other aspects of their lives.
+And because commuters must allot time for transportation, it takes a toll on other aspects of their lives.

-Vaughn Clay, Director of Monmouth University’s Off-Campus and Commuter Services, says that he is always most impressed with the “different kind of effort [commuters] have to exert.”
-He observes that non-resident students have a different approach to their education, as well as their lifestyle, due to their living situations which can present different challenges for them.
+Vaughn Clay, Director of Monmouth University’s Off-Campus and Commuter Services, said that he is always most impressed with the “different kind of effort [commuters] have to exert.”
+He observed that non-resident students have a different approach to their education, as well as their lifestyle, due to their living situations which can present different challenges for them.